Some frequently asked questions about the programme in Data Science and AI.

 Q: Is it possible to study part-time?

-A: It is only possible to apply to undertake study in the CDT in Data Science and AI as a full-time student in Edinburgh.
+A: It is only possible to apply to undertake study in this programme as a full-time student in Edinburgh.
 However for students already on the programme, and in the PhD years, we are accommodating to life's circumstances, and we do consider the possibility of students moving to part time study if there is a pressing need to do so.

 It is possible to take the following programmes part-time: